antoniosfiala/ACLED_vis/README.md

 This assignment takes inspiration from the work of [ACLED](http://acleddata.com), uses their conflict event database to experiment with alternative means of visulisation to provide users a more accessible experienced.

 The map can be found [here](dv_index.html)

+### Resources used include:
+- Number of mapbox tutorials
+- CASA0003 tutorial materials